SUCCESSFUL RETIREMENT – RESEARCH FINDINGS, REFLECTIONS AND RECOMMENDATIONS

 - Mental simulations are abbreviated and decontextualized, meaning they are shorter than the actual event and are in a different context.
 People imagine the beginning of retirement when it can feel like a long weekend and not later when there might be the potential of boredom, lack of purpose or loneliness.

 - Lastly, people tend to be hyperbolic discounters meaning that they tend to put too much weight on the rewards they can receive immediately (Knoll, 2011).
 Initially, the promise of a large reward in the future will get chosen over a smaller reward in the present.
 However, as the large reward gets closer to the present, individuals preferences tend to reverse; people become more impulsive and will prefer the sooner, smaller reward (Knoll, 2011).
-Indeed, 38% of people retire earlier than expected (only 5% later).
 The median expected age of retirement is 65 while the median actual age is 62.
-More expect to work for pay in retirement than do (EBRI, 2006).
+Indeed, results from the EBRI Retirement Confidence Survey (Helman Greenwald, Copeland & VanDerhei, 2010) indicate 41% of people retire earlier than expected (only 5% later).
+The majority of workers, up to 72%, in the Retirement Confidence Survey indicated that they plan to work after age 65; while only 27% actually do (Helman et al. 2010).

 In addition to being goal oriented and able to plan, some other consistent predictors of well being include: flexibility in goal adjustment and tenacity in goal pursuit as well as the ability to deal with failure/loss (Kubicek, et al. 2011).
 Elliot Aronson, Ph.D. is one of the most eminent social psychologists, known especially for his work on cognitive dissonance.
 Elliot talked about what he did when he learned he was going blind.
-He got trained to walk with a white cane, trained to live with and work with a service dog, made his computer be able to read text to him and moved to downtown Santa Cruz with his wife so that he could walk everywhere with the help of his white cane or his beloved service dog Desi.
+He got trained to walk with a white cane, trained to live with and work with a service dog, made his computer able to read text to him and moved to downtown Santa Cruz with his wife so that he could walk everywhere.
 Elliot is able to continue doing his research as well as stay in touch with his colleagues.
 After many years of giving up teaching because he could no longer see his students, at age 81, Elliot started again teaching a Social Influence course.
 He made the transition into teaching by first teaching with another professor (he taught with me) and then resumed teaching by himself.
-Elliot is resourceful and flexible and happy in retirement.

 One participant, Paul, who was a retired engineer, made a comment which reflected the thoughts of many, that he planned for retirement and “work was a nice apprenticeship for going on to this next stage.
 My productive life was not over.”
 Paul loves learning piano and giving presentations in his OLLI philosophy and social science interest groups.
 His sentiments support the research finding that being interested in gaining self-knowledge is correlated with being less likely to engage in post-retirement employment (Fasbender, Deller, Wang & Wiernik, 2014).
 Paul, Brian and Arthur all wanted the chance to do some different things and do them their own way.